February Garden Jobs for the Vegetable Garden

 February Garden Jobs Checklist

-• Plant shallots and garlic (if not done already in autumn)
+• Plant shallots and garlic

-• Order and chit potatoes
+• Order and chit seed potatoes

-• Plant bare-root fruit trees and bushes
+• Plant bare-root fruit trees, plants, and bushes.

-• Prune fruit trees and bushes
+• Prune apple and pear trees and berry bushes

 It’s not too late to plant garlic in February

-Even though February can be a cold month, you can sow many seeds both undercover and outdoors.
-If the ground isn’t frozen, now is the time to plant shallot sets, broad beans, and garlic directly in the soil.
-Each benefit from a cold spell, and hard-neck garlic, won’t even form bulbs without several weeks of near-freezing temperatures.
 Though many gardeners plant garlic in autumn, you still have time to get bulbs in now.
 If you don’t have cold temperatures forecast, pop your garlic in the refrigerator for two or three weeks before planting it out next month.
 Otherwise, plant soft-neck garlic varieties.

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden